top of page

 On my own healing journey, I’ve noticed how freeze still shows up at times.
 When I feel threatened or deeply stressed, I sometimes find myself unable to speak.
 The words just won’t come, no matter how much I want them to.
 At other times, I slip into procrastination, endlessly putting things off because my body feels too overwhelmed to act.

 This is something I’ve had to work through layer by layer.
-And I’ve noticed that when people start to come out of freeze, the fight or flight response can reappear.
+I’ve noticed that when people start to come out of freeze, the fight or flight response can reappear.
 The nervous system swings back into action, but it can feel too much, too fast, and so the freeze returns.
 This cycle often continues until enough healing has been done to gently re-train and regulate the autonomic nervous system.

 Moving Beyond Survival